-Taking a step, I realised that there were areas were you could still the blue of the foam board.
-With this in mind I painted the back of the tower, the side of the walkway which I had left black and walls the tower covered using a combination of grey acrylic with water and applied it to the areas using a sponge.
+Taking a step back, I realised that there were areas where you could still the blue of the foam board.
+I painted the back of the tower, the side of the walkway which I had left black and walls the tower covered using a combination of grey acrylic with water and applied it to the areas using a sponge.
 Once that was done I gave the floor a second coat.

 Leaving those to dry, I turned my attention back to the walls and walkway, touching up the areas needed, painting the Daleks consoles, circles and monitors.
 The front of the walkway I gave a second coat of silver, this time bring it round to the side, painting the newly marked out panels which I had missed.
 All the doors got a second coat of silver and the windows by the walkway I have painted them black for now, with the plan of applying space imagery decals to them.

 All that is left to do is paint the back of the walls black, apply the decals and weather this diorama.

 I was looking at this diorama and something just didn’t look right about it.
 It was the floor, to me it did not match flat against the everything.
 After watching a LOT of Doctor Who recently to get inspiration for this project, you will notice (especially with the recent series’s) that everything is metallic and shiny.
 With that in mind I decided to not to weather this build except for the air vents, then using my airbrush I gave the floor a coat of rose gold to bring it in line with the rest of the structure.